gookie-dev/sejda-crack/README.md

 # sejda-crack
-Sejda PDF Desktop crack for Windows and Linux tested on version 7.7.0
+Sejda PDF Desktop crack for Linux, Windows and Mac tested on version 7.7.0

 ## Requirements
 Before you start, make sure you have the following requirements: